Hawaii HVAC Systems Providers

 The DCCA Contractors License Board maintains the authoritative public license lookup at its online portal (hawaii.gov/dcca), which reflects real-time status.
 County building department permit records for Honolulu, Maui, Hawaii, and Kauai counties are separately administered and are not aggregated here.

-Listings are reviewed on a rolling basis.
+Providers are reviewed on a rolling basis.
 Any entry flagged as unverifiable is suspended pending re-confirmation rather than removed immediately, to preserve historical reference integrity.
 Entries marked "verification pending" should be independently confirmed before use in procurement decisions.

 Scope, coverage, and limitations